We plant the tropical dry forest back

 96,91%

-Of living trees in good phytosanitary condition
+Of the living trees in good phytosanitary condition

 2,22 m

-Average height in the latest monitoring
+Average height in the last monitoring